anytizer/sargam-blog.lmms/README.md

 ## Software capabilities
 * Random note generation
 * Creating XPT file for LMMS
+* Displays the SARGAM Notes and English Scales

 ## Software limitations
 * You have to save the note yourself if you need it to replay in the future.